Medically reviewed by Drugs.com. Last updated on Sep 28, 2020.

 Concerns related to adverse effects:

 • Bone marrow suppression: Severe myelosuppression (grade 3 or 4) is commonly observed with ponatinib, and the incidence was greater in patients with accelerated or blast phase CML and Ph+ ALL.
 The median onset to severe myelosuppression was 1 month (range: up to 40 months).
 Monitor blood counts closely; may require therapy interruption and/or dosage reduction.

 • Fluid retention/edema: Serious fluid retention events, including fatality due to brain edema (case report), were observed in ponatinib-treated patients.
 Peripheral edema, pleural effusions, pericardial effusions, and peripheral swelling were commonly seen.
 Monitor patients for fluid retention; may require therapy interruption, dosage reduction, or discontinuation.

-• Gastrointestinal perforation: Serious gastrointestinal perforation (fistula) occurred very rarely; monitor for signs/symptoms of perforation and/or fistula.
+• GI perforation: Serious GI perforation (fistula) occurred very rarely; monitor for signs/symptoms of perforation and/or fistula.
 Permanently discontinue if GI perforation occurs.

 • Heart failure:[US Boxed Warning]: Serious heart failure (HF) or left ventricular dysfunction, including fatalities, were reported in clinical trials.
 Monitor for signs/symptoms of HF; interrupt or discontinue ponatinib therapy for new or worsening HF.The most commonly reported heart failure events were congestive heart failure and decreased ejection fraction.
 Treat as clinically warranted if HF develops.
 Consider ponatinib discontinuation in the event of serious HF.

-• Hemorrhage: Hemorrhagic events occurred in ponatinib-treated patients, including serious events such as cerebral (subdural hematoma) and gastrointestinal hemorrhages; fatalities were reported.
+• Hemorrhage: Hemorrhagic events occurred in ponatinib-treated patients, including serious events such as cerebral (subdural hematoma) and GI hemorrhages; fatalities were reported.
 Serious bleeding episodes occurred more frequently in patients with accelerated or blast phase CML, and Ph+ ALL; most patients had grade 4 thrombocytopenia.
 Monitor platelet levels closely and for signs/symptoms of bleeding, and interrupt therapy if necessary.

 • Hepatotoxicity: [US Boxed Warning]: Liver failure and death resulting from ponatinib-induced hepatotoxicity were observed; monitor liver function prior to and at least monthly (or as clinically indicated) during treatment.
 The median time to onset was 3 months (range: less than 1 month to 47 months).
 Hepatotoxicity may require treatment interruption (followed by dose reduction) or discontinuation.
 One case of fulminant hepatic failure leading to death occurred within 1 week of therapy initiation; acute liver failure has also occurred.
 Treatment may commonly result in ALT and/or AST, bilirubin, and alkaline phosphatase elevations.
 ALT/AST elevations may be irreversible.